 John said the counselors at Outpatient Services are very supportive, and that is key to his recovery process.
 “They believed in me and taught me that I deserved to give myself credit, to let go of guilt and shame, and work through those obstacles.
 This place really did show me how much they cared.
 They’re happy to see me doing well, and it makes me want to do even better.”

-“He is an unsung hero,” says Maria Tapia, clinical supervisor of our Outpatient Services in the Bronx.
-“John has expressed how hard this job has been for him and how he has found support and solace in his recovery by speaking with his counselor, Mike Reddick, and his peer advocate.”
+“He is an unsung hero,” says Maria Tapia, Clinical Supervisor of our Outpatient Services in the Bronx.
+“John has expressed how hard this job has been for him and how he has found support and solace in his recovery by speaking with his counselor, Mike Reddick, and his peer advocate, Anthony Shaw.”

 Mary Callahan, Senior Director of Outpatient Services, agrees, and adds that “John has been consistently dedicated to his recovery from opioids since he joined us, and his motivation has never wavered, not even during this crisis.”